yonilurie/airbnb-clone/README.md

         ```json
         {
-        	"message": "User already has a review for this spot",
+        	"message": "User already has a review for this room",
         	"statusCode": 403
         }
         ```